Endre Rozsda: From post-Impressionism to Surrealism (1932–1937)

 Aba-Novák and Rozsda often painted in plein air.
 Next to his master, he also worked on frescoes decorating churches and public monuments.

 His paintings from that time are defined by a sensibility informed by post-Impressionism.
 Initially, he painted landscapes bathed in mystical and subtle sunlight, as well as thinly painted portraits composed with large color patches.
 For some time, instead of distancing himself from naturalistic representation, he looked for the next stage of development and a personal vision by applying bold cropping and, after pastel-soft landscapes, by creating at times gloomy and melancholic, at times vigorous and vibrant still lives.
 Wispy colors were gradually taken over by expressive deep reds, yellows and purples to create tensions.
 A sensitive representation of everyday objects and people were replaced by suggestive forms painted with a broad brush.

 He had his first solo show in the middle of this period in the Tamás Gallery, with a dedication written by Aba-Novák.
 The Budapest daily Pesti Napló said of Rozsda: He's all but 22 years old and astonishingly talented.
 Full of energy, subtle tensions, a healthy dose of pride and a keen appetite for experimentation … Clearly, he had excellent schooling: under the tutelage of Aba-Novák he acquired professional skills of the highest order.
 He draws, paints, models and composes with supreme confidence and clears the initial obstacles of exhilarating and wild exploits with apparent ease.
 His master is right to claim that Rozsda's developed pictorial vision belies his age.

-With his style far ahead of academic trends yet this side of the avant-garde, apparently everything was in place for him to join one of the artistic currents popular at the time in Hungary.
-That's when he encountered the most important artistic influence of his life that left a radical impact on his thinking and work.
+His style differed from contemporary academic trends and the avant-garde.
+During this period, he encountered artistic influences that affected his subsequent work and thematic approach.